Guide to Medical Coding Certification

 How to Become a Certified Coding Specialist (CCS)

-For those who want to jump-start or grow their career in medical coding at inpatient facilities, the Certified Coding Specialist (CCS) certification program is the most popular choice and is most comparable to the CPC.
+For those who want to jump-start or grow their career in medical coding at inpatient facilities, the Certified Coding Specialist (CCS) certification program is the most popular choice and is comparable to the CPC.

 Certifying Organization